 Content: They understand the power of content and can empower a team to build a content engine to educate and engage, not just sell.

-Brand: They understand the role of brand in fueling growth.
+Brand: They understand the role of brand in fuelling growth.
 They can build product positioning, messaging, and industry marketing.